Chronological American History in High School

 Teaching history in high school doesn't have to be dull!
 This post shares how to use a spine text alongside projects to make a great interest-based course.

-Chronological American History
+A Resource for Chronological American History

-The Children’s Encyclopedia of American History by DK Publishing begins with early American explorers and ends with events as late as 2014.
-Eighteen chapters (320 pages!) cover all the eras of American history with great detail, lots of images & maps, and timelines.
-It’s chronological American history at its finest!
+This in-depth, visual history book by DK Publishing begins with early American explorers and ends with events as late as 2014.
+Eighteen chapters (320 pages!) cover all the eras of American history with great detail.
+Plenty of images, maps, and timelines keep kids interested and engaged.
+The content included chronological American history at its finest!

 DK's Children's Encyclopedia of American History is a great addition to any upper level homeschool history course.

-Using a Spine Book to Facilitate Learning
+Use a Spine Book to Facilitate Learning

 DK's Children's Encyclopedia of American History is a great addition to any upper level homeschool history course.